List of Australia Test cricket records: Most fours

 A score of four runs is scored if the ball is grounded beyond the boundary with first having been in contact with the ground within the field of play.

-Tendulkar has also scored most fours in Test cricket with 2,059 (Note: ESPNcricinfo lists this number as 2,058 with a note that complete career figures are not known.
+Tendulkar has also scored most fours in Test cricket with 2,059 (Note: Cricinfo lists this number as 2,058 with a note that complete career figures are not known.
 This is due to the incomplete scorecard for the one off Test played between India and Sri Lanka in November 1990 at the Sector 16 Stadium in Chandigarh including whether Tendulkar scored any boundaries in his innings total of 11 runs.
 CricketArchive's scorecard of this match is missing this information as well.
-Charles Davis' Test Match Database does lists Tendulkar as scoring a single boundary in India's only innings of the match.) ahead of his compatriot Rahul Dravid on 1,654 and West Indian Brian Lara on 1,559.
+Charles Davis' Test Match Database does list Tendulkar as scoring a single boundary in India's only innings of the match.) ahead of his compatriot Rahul Dravid on 1,654 and West Indian Brian Lara on 1,559.
 Ponting is in fourth reaching the boundary on 1,509 occasions.